csc517storybook1/CSC517_Project1/README.md

 Please read this file when you open the webpage.

-* The login infomation for admins:
+The login infomation for admins:
-	user:
-	passwaord:

-* System dependencies
+	*user:
+	*passwaord:

+The login information for existing developpers:
+	*user:
+	*password:

 * Configuration